 Thank goodness I used digital assets and I’m able to just plop all my templates back on the page.

-Setting Up Your Master Pages in Affinity Publisher
+Master Page Setup in Affinity Publisher

-Now it’s time to set up Master Pages.
 Master Pages can be complex or simple.
 The first time I read the Affinity Help on Master Pages, (Affinity Publisher 2.5 Help) it was more than a bit daunting.
 And I read tech manuals for a living.

 So I want to make this simple.

-You want a master page for anything that is going to repeat in your planner.
-A few examples of this would be daily pages, weekly pages, monthly pages, and dated to-do lists.
 You can expand this to budget trackers and the list goes on.
 If the page is going to repeat and/or you want it dated make a master page.

 Below are the four master pages we use in Affinity Publisher: Shortcut to Create a Dated Planner.
 I use this sample planner to create a 30-day dated daily to-do list planner and I show you how to import the dates and link the tabs.
 You know, all the things.